* Unlike Stockton, San Bernardino bankruptcy crawls along

 By Tim Reid

-LOS ANGELES, April 8 (Reuters) - Creditors of bankrupt San Bernardino, including America's biggest pension fund and Wall Street bondholders, meet in court on Tuesday in a case bogged down in arguments over the city's disclosure of financial records.
+LOS ANGELES, April 8 (Reuters) - Creditors of bankrupt San Bernardino, including America's biggest pension fund and Wall Street bondholders, are due to meet in court on Tuesday in a case bogged down in arguments over the Southern California city's disclosure of financial records.

-For San Bernardino, which filed for bankruptcy just a month after Stockton and declared a fiscal emergency to avoid pre-bankruptcy negotiations with creditors, it is still unclear if the judge will be able to set a trial date to determine the city's eligibility for Chapter 9 protection.
+For San Bernardino, a city of 210,000 which filed for bankruptcy just a month after Stockton and declared a fiscal emergency to avoid pre-bankruptcy negotiations with creditors, it is still unclear if the judge will be able to set a trial date to determine the city's eligibility for Chapter 9 protection.

 "It's like Stockton is on jet fuel, and San Bernardino is walking," said Karol Denniston, a bankruptcy attorney with Schiff Hardin in San Francisco, who is not involved in either case.

 "One city has got liquidity to work with and sophisticated planning.
 The other fell into bankruptcy and is crawling along, with a lack of staff and chaos.
 It's as different as you can get."

 Both cities are considered test cases in the battle over whether municipal bondholders or pensioners will absorb most of the pain when a government goes broke.
 Battle lines have been drawn in both cases between Calpers, the state pension fund, and Wall Street bondholders over how they will be treated as creditors.

 In August last year, San Bernardino, 60 miles (100 km) east of Los Angeles, stopped paying its $1.2 million, twice weekly employer contributions to Calpers - America's biggest pension fund, with assets of $256 billion.
 The pension fund is opposing its bankruptcy petition.
 Stockton has kept current on its Calpers payments, and the fund did not oppose that city's bankruptcy.